dongjwOU/boot-camps/python/testing/Writing.md

         "Fact-brication test"
         assert False == 0

 We explicitly list the expected result in each statement.
 But, by doing this there is a risk that we mistype one.
 A good design principle is to define constant values in one place only.

-We could create a dictionary with the results:
+For example, for testing our function `divide_it(x,y)` we could create a dictionary with the results:

     DIVISION_RESULTS = {'4/2':, 2, '6/3': 2, '10/2': 5}

 Now we can just refer to that,

-    aassert divide_it(4,2) ==  DIVISION_RESULTS['4/2']
+    assert divide_it(4,2) ==  DIVISION_RESULTS['4/2']
     assert divide_it(6,3) == DIVISION_RESULTS['6/3']
     assert divide_it(10,2) == DIVISION_RESULTS['10/2']